discourses/derma/README.md

 Bearing in mind the potential of deep learning in the fields of medicine & health, the objective of this project is to

-* Apply bayesian deep learning, amongst other methods, to the stated problem within an engineering design/prototype that addresses feasibility and scalability issues; evaluations steps will also be included.
+* Apply bayesian deep learning, amongst other methods, to the stated problem within an engineering design/prototype that is not constrained by scalability; make the best use of bayes for model selection.

 * Investigate and apply interpretability options.

-Non-bayesian deep convolutional neural networks has been applied to skin cancer images.
+Non-bayesian deep convolutional neural networks [has been applied to skin cancer images](https://cs.stanford.edu/people/esteva/nature/).

 <br>